B.S. in Physics at Washington University, St. Louis, MO., in 1967.

-After earning a Ph.D. in low temperature physics at Duke University in 1972 and one year as a post-doctoral fellow, I spent 4 years teaching physics and astronomy: one year at the University of Arkansas in Fayetteville, Arkansas and three years at Santa Clara University in Santa Clara, California.
-At Santa Clara, I collaborated on some low temperature research that was exploring certain organic compounds for high temperature superconductivity.
+From 1973 to 1977, I spent 4 years teaching physics and astronomy: one year at the University of Arkansas in Fayetteville, Arkansas and three years at Santa Clara University in Santa Clara, California.
+At Santa Clara, I collaborated on some low temperature research that explored certain organic compounds for high temperature superconductivity.
 I also published two papers on the thermodynamics of interconnected soap bubbles and interconnected rubber balloons.

 In 1978, I was hired by the Electromagnetic Systems Laboratories, which had just been acquired as a subsidiary by TRW.
-Its name was changed to ESL, Inc. By the way, ESL was founded by William Perry, who was subsequently Secretary of Defense.
-At ESL/TRW, I was involved in computer imaging and computer graphics work, especially for the defense sector of the government, but we also did commercial work for the oil and mineral exploration industry.
+Its name was then changed to ESL, Inc. By the way, ESL was founded by William Perry, then Secretary of Defense.
+At ESL, I was involved in computer imaging and computer graphics work, especially for the defense sector of the government.
+But we also did commercial work for the oil and mineral exploration industry.
 ESL was a pioneer in the computer imaging industry and sold perhaps the finest digital image processing system ever made.
-I was one of the principal algorithm developers and application engineers for this system and also trained the customers on its use.
+I was a principle algorithm developer and application engineer for this system and also trained the customers on its use.

 In 1979-1980, I was co-inventor of the Image Perspective Transformation Technology (IPT).
-This is a photogrammetry-based computer graphics technology that permits overhead photographs of rural and/or urban areas to be reconstructed at arbitrary vantage points, in particular, at ground level.
-I spent most of my career at ESL/TRW developing this technology.
-Today, you can see a similar technology at Google Earth.
+This was a photogrammetry-based computer graphics technology that permited overhead photographs of urban areas to be reconstructed at arbitrary vantage points, in particular, at ground level.
+(The equivalent of this technology now forms the basis of Google Earth.)

-During 1993 & 1994, I was a project manager and co-venture manager.
-I launched one of 7 new ventures as part of ESL/TRW's commercial diversification program.
-This new venture applied the IPT 3-D data base and visualization technology to characterize radioactively hazardous obsolete nuclear fuel processing facilities prior to their decontamination and decommissioning.
+During 1993 and 1994, I was a project manager and co-venture manager.
+I launched one of 7 new ventures as part of ESL's commercial diversification program.
+That new venture applied the IPT 3-D data base and visualization technology to characterize radioactively hazardous obsolete nuclear fuel processing facilities prior to their decontamination and decommissioning.

-Here is my list of publications since leaving Duke.
+Here is my list of publications in Digital Image Processing and Physics.